lucrnz/site/content/about.md

 # About me

 Hello!
-My name is either Luc, Lu, Lucien or Lucie.
+My name is either Luc, Lucie or Lucien.

 I go by [they/them](https://pronoun.is/they) pronouns, while talking Spanish, I use **only** femenine pronouns (ella).